awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/command-options-general.md

 ## aws:elbv2:listener:default<a name="command-options-general-elbv2-listener-default"></a>

-Configure the default listener \(port 80\) on an application load balancer or a network load balancer\.
+Configure the default listener \(port 80\) on an Application Load Balancer or a Network Load Balancer\.

+This namespace doesn't apply to an environment that uses a shared load balancer\.
+Shared load balancers don't have a default listener\.

 **Namespace: `aws:elbv2:listener:default`**